pablohenrique93/pablohenrique93/README.md

   </a>
 </p>

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 📚 Graduated in Data Engineering at SoulCode Academy
+- 🤔 I am looking for my first experience in the data area, to add knowledge and put into practice all the learning acquired
-- 💬 Ask me about ...
+- 💬 Ask me about: ETL processes and their tools
-- 📫 How to reach me: ...
+- 📫 How to reach me: pablitohenrique3@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/his (ele/dele/seu).
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am fascinated by tattoos and piercings
--->